peppesapienza/WordpressKit/README.md

 ### Custom WordpressNamespace ###

 This is the base form of a `Wordpress` instance creation.
-If your WP has another API configuration, for example you renamed the `wp-json` or you changed the default namespace, this is the definition of the `init`:
+If your WP has another API configuration, for example you renamed the `wp-json` or you changed the default namespace, the definition of the `init` will be:

 ```swift
 Wordpress.init(route: String, namespace: WordpressNamespace = .wp(v: .v2))